loom4k/loom4k/README.md

 I am loom4k, a full-stack developer who is working on multiple open-source projects that you can find on my Github profile.
 Have fun looking at everything!
 ### 💻 What do I work with and What do I do?
-- 🕹️ I make cross-platform games with Java, C++ and C#
+- 🕹️ I make cross-platform games with Java, Typescript and C#
 - 🤖 I develop [Discord](https://discord.com/) bots using [Discord.js](https://github.com/discordjs/discord.js) and [JDA](https://github.com/DV8FromTheWorld/JDA)
 - 🖌️ I use Adobe [Adobe Photoshop](https://photoshop.com), [Illustrator](https://www.adobe.com), and [Premiere Pro](https://www.adobe.com/creativecloud/video) to do some Graphic Design and Video Editing
 - 🎵 And finally, the best, music!
 I really enjoy listening to music and feel free to listen along with me on Discord